MrWolfxx/CyberArk-UI/README.md

 # CyberArk-UI
 ## Application to connect to your systems through CyberArk

 Connect to your different systems more easily.
-The application is multi-user and can be run from a network share.
+Application is multi-user and can be run from a network share.

 Authentication types: